oldnyc/oldnyc.github.io/README.md

 Modifications to the HTML and CSS files should show up immediately.

-To iterate on the JavaScript files, either run
+The JavaScript files are bundled for serving, so changes to individual files won't show up on the site until you rebuild the bundle.
+To do this, run:

     ./update-js-bundle.sh

-after saving your changes, or open up `index.html` and modify the comments to source the unbundled scripts directly.
+after saving your changes, or set up a process to watch the JS files and run this whenever they change.
+For example, on Mac OS X:

+    brew install fswatch
+    fswatch -o $(ls js/*.js | grep -v bundle) | xargs -n1 -I{} ./update-js-bundle.sh

 Don't modify the data files (`lat-lon-counts.js`, `by-location`, `id4-to-location`) directly.
 Changes to these files should come from the